Mavendotfun/Maven/README.md

 ### Overview

-#### Nosana Jobs
+#### Maven Jobs
-Each job on the Nosana network is essentially an AI inference task that runs from a Docker container.
+Each job on the Maven network is essentially an AI inference task that runs from a Docker container.
 The jobs are designed to utilize GPU resources efficiently.

-#### Nosana Nodes
+#### Maven Nodes
-Jobs run on different Nosana nodes, which are represented as Solana addresses in the Nosana explorer.
+Jobs run on different Maven nodes, which are represented as Solana addresses in the Maven explorer.
 Each node contributes its GPU resources to execute the jobs.

 #### GPU Markets
 Different types of GPUs available in the network are categorized into various markets.
 Each market supports specific job requirements based on the type of GPU.